MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/desktop-to-uwp-distribute.md

 ---
-Description: Distribute a packaged desktop application (Desktop Bridge)
+Description: Distribute an app packaged with Desktop Bridge
 title: Publish your packaged desktop application to the Microsoft Store or sideload it onto one or more devices. ms.date: 05/18/2018 ms.topic: article